Adharsh01bomma/Frontend-dairy-page/README.md

-This a fronend webpage on Mulk daily form.
+This a frontend webpage on Mulk daily form.